πͺ Testing with AI

 or interactive shell mode - π self-heal failing tests (can be used on CI)

-- π¬ send arbitrary prompts to GPT from any tested page attaching its HTML contents
+- π¬ send arbitrary prompts to AI provider from any tested page attaching its HTML contents

 # How it works

-GPT models have limits on information passed, and HTML pages can be huge.
-And some information may be irrelevant for testing.
-For instance, if you test a reading application, you won't probably need text contents of a book inside your HTML, as they won't be used in locators.
-That's why CodeceptJS send HTML with all non-interactive HTML elements removed.
-So, only links, buttons, fields, and all elements that are set as a link, button, etc will be used by GPT for analysis.
+AI providers have limits on input tokens but HTML pages can be huge.
+However, some information from a web page may be irrelevant for testing.
+For instance, if you test a blog, you won't need text contents of a post, as it can't be used in locators.
+That's why CodeceptJS sends HTML with all non-interactive HTML elements removed.
+So, only links, buttons, fields, etc will be sent to AI as a context.
 In case you have clickable <div>

 but with no role="button"